ChibiOS/ChibiOS/readme.txt

 - NEW: Added demo for the ST STM8L-Discovery kit.
 - NEW: Added support for the STM32 Value Line to the HAL.
 - NEW: Added demo for the ST STM32VL-Discovery kit.
-- NEW: Simplified the interface between the PWM high level driver and the low level driver, now there is a single channels-interacting function.
 - CHANGE: Improved the STM32 HAL to support multiple sub-families, at compile time now it is possible to test the presence of any single peripheral into the specified STM32 device.